jkenney0501/dbt_core/README.md

 from scd_hosts_transformed
 ```

-The fact table is materailzed as incremental for demonstration purpose as it would typically just be a fresh rebuild given its size.
-Howevere, this fact is set up to run ion three diffeent jobs, slim CI for changes, standard daily deploy to capture new data and a full refresh weekly to make sure no increments have been missed.
+The fact table is materialized as incremental for demonstration purpose as it would typically just be a fresh rebuild given its size.
+However, this fact is set up to run on three different jobs, slim CI for changes, standard daily deploy to capture new data and a full refresh weekly to make sure no increments have been missed.

 Example of the incremental output: